- Lead time has a definition and has different categories.

 The Importance of Lead Time Accuracy

-One of the major related issues with the lot size determination is data quality and accuracy of lead times.
-For a supply planning system to calculate accurate dates, the system must have lead times that reflect the reality of operations.
+One of the major related issues with the lot size determination is data quality and lead times accuracy.
+For a supply planning system to calculate accurate dates, the system must have lead times that reflect operations’ reality.
 The problem is that lead times often differ quite substantially from reality.

 - It should be noted that there is often a lead time variance from suppliers.